Floer theory and reduced cohomology on open manifolds

-\begin{df} We say that $(H,J)$ is \textbf{loopwise dissipative on-shell (LDOS)} if for any $r_1$ we have that $g_{H,J}(r_1,r)$ is unbounded as $r\to\infty$.
-For any function $g:\R\times\R\to\R$ such that $g_{H,J}\leq g$, we say that $(H,J)$ is $g$-LDOS.
-We say that $(H,J)$ is \textbf{strongly LDOS} if there is a uniform (with respect to $g_J$) open neighborhood of $(H,J)$ in $C^1\times C^0$ which is LDOS. \end{df} Note that the choice of the point $p$ in the definition of $g$ is of no consequence. \begin{df} Denote by $\mathcal{F}_d^{(0)}(M)$ the set of i-bounded Floer data $(H,J)$ which are strongly LDOS.
-Elements of $\mathcal{F}_d^{(0)}(M)$ are referred to as \textbf{dissipative Floer data}. \end{df} Our next Theorem shows that dissipativity is all we need for diameter control.
-We have already seen how to verify the $i$-boundedness condition.
-In the ensuing sections we consider a number of quantitative (``off-shell") refinements of the LDOS condition.
-These refinements are used to show both that on a geometrically bounded manifold there is always a sufficient supply Floer data satisfying the LDOS condition and that this property can be verified directly in numerous settings.
+Our next Theorem shows that dissipativity is all we need for diameter control.
+In the ensuing sections we show both that on a geometrically bounded manifold there is always a sufficient supply of dissipative Floer data and that this property can be verified directly in various settings.